Get started with pins

 Versioning

-Every pin_write will create a new version:
+By default, calls to pin_write will usually create a new version:

 board2 = board_temp()